 How does Machine Learning Help?

-Overall, machine learning can help marketers in a several ways.
+Overall, machine learning can help marketers in several ways.
 One of the biggest challenges in marketing is how to personalize messages to individual prospects so that it resonates with them to feel a connection.
-These actions result in: increased customer loyalty, engagement and spending.
+These actions result in increased customer loyalty, engagement and spending.

 - Customer Segmentation – Successful customer segmentation is a major tool in every marketer’s toolbox.
 Machine learning customer segmentation models are effective at extracting homogeneous groups of customers similar behaviors and/ or preferences.

 - Customer Churn Prediction – Discovering patterns in the data generated by customers who churned previously, churn prediction machine learning can accurately predict which customers are a high risk of churning.
 This allows marketers to engage in proactive churn prevention, which increases revenue.

 - Customer Lifetime Value Forecasting – CRM machine learning systems are a productive way to predict the customer lifetime value (LTV) of existing customers, new and veteran.
 LTV is a valuable tool for dividing customers and measuring the worth of a business and forecast growth.

 As stated by Louis Columbus, “58% of enterprises are tackling the most challenging marketing problems with AI and machine learning first, prioritizing personalized customer care, new product development.”
 These marketing areas have the highest benefit but are also the most complex.
 With the ability to perceive and understand the most successful marketing approach, machine learning relieves marketers of the heavy lifting associated with the massive amounts of data.